patrykens/UIViewController-Orientation/README.md

 Why ?
 -----

-Handling advanced orientation layout from Storyboard (especially in auto-layout, blah ...) is a pain in the neck.
+Handling advanced orientation layout is a pain in the neck.

-That's why i figured out a way to do it in a more controlled manner
+That's why I figured out a way to do it in a more controlled manner

 Setup
 -------